Down-Valuations: Is your mortgage valuation lower than the offer price?

 When it comes to selling your home, the most important issue is establishing exactly what it is worth.
 This might seem simple and straightforward, but recent figures show that this is not always the case.

 Estate agents and buyers might have one idea of the value of your home, but the official valuer for the bank or building society may well think differently.
-The difference in these two prices can mean the difference between a successful sale and the whole chain breaking down.
+The difference in these two prices can mean the difference between a successful sale and the whole chain falling through.

 What is a down-valuation?